-We offer three types of surgery including laparoscopic banding (lap band), gastric bypass, and gastric sleeve surgery.
+We offer laparoscopic banding (lap band), gastric bypass, gastric sleeve surgery, and loop duodenal switch surgery.
 We also offer conversions and complex revisions.

 How do I choose a procedure?

 We encourage you to explore all of the weight loss options available to you.
 Ultimately this will be a choice made in consultation with your physician or provider.
 We will help you to determine what is best for your health and long-term success.

 Is weight loss surgery covered by insurance?

 Most national insurance companies and Medicaid provide coverage for weight loss surgery, but they have many requirements that you must meet to qualify for the procedure.
 If you are interested in pursuing weight loss surgery, we will be happy to verify insurance coverage available for you.
 For more information, call Regional West Physicians Clinic-Surgery, Vascular Diagnostics at 308-632-2872 and ask to speak to the bariatric insurance specialist.

 How long does the surgery take?

 In general, the lap banding procedure takes around 45 minutes.
 Gastric bypass surgery generally takes around 90 minutes.
 Each case varies and your surgeon will take his or her time to increase the likeliness of long-term success.